jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-poetic, but this alone probably won't convince you
+Poetic, but this alone probably won't convince you.

 +++

-so more specificaly, Rust...
+So, more specificaly, **Rust**...

 +++